andreeahigiu/ProgramminLanguageDesign/README.md

 # ProgramminLanguageDesign
-Project for Formal Languages, Automata and Compilers
+Project for Formal Languages, Automata and Compilers Developed as part of a team of 2.

 It is an original programming language developed using YACC analyzer and LEX.
 The language includes